tusen-ai/SST/docs/CTRL_instructions.md

 # Instructions of Our Auto-labeling Framework CTRL

 ### Here we provide a simple guidance to train and inference CTRL.
-We also offer the processed data for a quick start at the end of this page.
-Configs of other classes (pedestrian, cyclist) and tricks such as backtracing will be updated in near future.
+We also offer the processed data for a quick start at the end of this page. ~~Configs of other classes (pedestrian, cyclist) and tricks such as backtracing will be updated in near future.~~ Configs of all classes have been released.

 ---

 ## Training

+Here we take the vehicle class for example.

 ### Step 1: Generate train_gt.bin once for all. (waymo bin format).
 User could download the generated results 'train_gt.bin' from the link at the end.